 “Development and validation of customized PEA biomarker panels with clinical utility” This white paper describes the development of a customized 19-plex panel based on a new PEA protocol.
 With optimized molecular design and new conjugation chemistry, this enabled an assay in which high and low-abundant analytes could be combined into a single panel.
 In the proof-of-principle study described in the paper, calibrators were used for normalization and to enable absolute quantification of the measured proteins.
 Moreover, new validation processes are described which aim to ensure that panel is fit-for-purpose for future clinical utility.

-“PEA: An enabling technology for high-multiplex protein biomarker discovery” This white paper describes the Proximity Extension Assay (PEA) technology that underlies Olink’s panels for protein biomarker discovery, development and implementation.
-This innovative technology is a method well suited for large-scale studies of protein biomarkers, offering good sensitivity, rapid, high-throughput analysis, and exceptional specificity at high-multiplex levels.
+“PEA – a high-multiplex immunoassay technology with qPCR or NGS readout” This white paper describes the Proximity Extension Assay (PEA) technology that underlies Olink’s panels for protein biomarker discovery, development and implementation.
+With either NGS or qPCR readout, this innovative technology is a method well suited for large-scale studies of protein biomarkers, offering good sensitivity, rapid, high-throughput analysis, and exceptional specificity at high-multiplex levels.